 Heads up: You might not always feel better after an angry cry, especially if nobody comes in with an assist.
 Ultimately, that could leave you feeling more alone and still angry.
 Which is another reason why this type of cry sitch seems to suck so bad.

-What you can do about angry crying
+What you can do about the angry cry

 As tempting as it might be to avoid crying at all costs, don’t go turning into a robot.
 We can’t just turn off our feelings, so suppressing them won’t work.
 Sorry!
 Instead, acknowledge that you’re feeling some complicated stuff and that it’s OK to cry when you’re feeling this way.

 That said, there are obviously times when you might not want to show what’s going on with you in such a visible way.
 Ahem, like maybe when you’re at work, when you’re trying to have a serious conversation, when you want to appear objective, when you’re uncomfortable with your surroundings, or when you don’t want anyone to take the crying personally.